ZJW-92/Image_Annotation/README.md

 ![task-1.3 view](img/task1.3.png)

-### 3 Draw all boxes from two annotators onto an image.
+### 3 Pick two annotators and draw all boxes onto an image.

 Select two annotators and draw the bounding boxes provided by the two annotators on a single image.